-Many of our member hospitals have made eliminating polyvinyl chloride (PVC) and the plasticizer di(2-ethylhexyl) phthalate (DEHP) from clinical products and devices a top priority, either by creating PVC- and DEHP-free purchasing policies as part of their larger institutional safer chemicals policy, or by targeting specific hospital areas, such as the NICU, or product categories one-by-one.
+Many of our member hospitals have made eliminating polyvinyl chloride (PVC) and the plasticizer di(2-ethylhexyl) phthalate (DEHP) from clinical products and devices a top priority, by creating PVC- and DEHP-free purchasing policies as part of their larger institutional safer chemicals policy, and by targeting specific hospital areas, such as the NICU, or product categories one-by-one.

 Switching to products that are free of both PVC and DEHP is beneficial to patient safety.
 The Food and Drug Administration has recommended hospitals limit exposures to DEHP for sensitive populations, especially male neonates and infants.